telerik/ajax-docs/controls/gauge/appearance-and-styling/set-font-of-the-scale-labels.md

 # Set Font of the Scale Labels

-##

 The purpose of Font property is to set the size and the font family of the Scale Labels.
 It has the following syntax:

 SizeInPixels Font1,Font2,Font3 (e.g. **Font="10px Times New Roman,Arial,serif"**).
 Default Font is **12px Arial,Helvetica,sans-serif**

-* The size of the Font is set in the begginning of the Font declaration, like in the example above.
+* The size of the Font is set in the beginning of the Font declaration, like in the example above.

 * The property holds several font names which act as a "fallback" system.
 This means that if the browser does not support the first font, it will try the next one.